sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create empty file called hello
+Add execute permission to owner of hello file